MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/add-web-resource.md

 ---
-title: "Add azure storage web resource to a form in Dynamics 365 | MicrosoftDocs"
+title: "Add azure storage web resource to a form in Dynamics 365 Portals | MicrosoftDocs"
 description: "Steps to add azure storage web resource to a form to enable uploading attachments to Azure Storage." ms.custom:
   - dyn365-portal